KostasSar/g-loc/README.md

 ### Manual Solution:

-1. No social media profiles at all.
-Some false positives unrelated to the challenge.
+1. A quick Google search gives no social media profiles at all.
+Only some false positives unrelated to the challenge.
 2. Using [Sherlock](https://github.com/sherlock-project/sherlock) social media finding tool got me some more false positives.
-3. Since only a google account was available, looked up in Google Maps "local guides" finder.
+3. Since only a gmail was available, I looked up in Google Maps "local guides" finder.
 But got no results.
 4. Added Sara as a contact to get some more info but there are no google user profiles since G+ was taken down.
 5. The challenge's title refers to an ID link.
 Looked up for Google account IDs.
 6. Inspecting the google contact card code, got a data person ID